annaira/cleancode/PITCHME.md

 +++
 - **Objects hide their data behind abstractions and expose functions that operate on the data.**
 - **Data structures expose their data and have no meaningful functions.**
-- These defintions are complimentary and virtual opposites.
+- These definitions are complimentary and virtual opposites.
 - The difference may seem trivial but has far-reaching implications.
 +++
 ```Java